RalphAS/PseudospectraView.jl/README.md

 tricky dependencies, so it takes a while to load.

 # Other known issues
+* It is apparently necessary to load the QML package into the Main module.
 * The GUI is finicky.
   * Text fields may not be properly converted to associated variables unless one uses the Tab key to check in the value.